PrefectHQ/prefect/docs/getting-started/orchestration_quickstart.md

 !!!
 Warning "Common Pitfall"
     If you decide to set a git-based pull step (e.g.`git_clone`), ensure that you have pushed any changes to your flow script to your GitHub repo.
 During your deployment run, your worker will pull the code that exists there!

-Congrats on your first successfully deployed FlowRun!
+Congrats on your first successfully deployed flow run!
 Now you've seen how to define your flows and tasks using decorators, how to deploy a flow, and how to start a worker.

 ### Next Steps